-If a competitor has a procedural question or a question about the competition, he should rise to a point of information (he should stand and say, "I rise to a point of information").
+If a competitor has a procedural question or a question about the competition, they should rise to a point of information (they should move to be recognized and say, "I rise to a point of information").
 The presiding officer can either grant or deny it; the vast majority will be granted.
-After gaining permission from the P.O., the speaker should ask his question, and the presiding officer should answer to the best of her knowledge.
+After gaining permission from the P.O., the speaker should ask their question, and the presiding officer should answer to the best of their knowledge.